bitcointranscripts/bitcointranscripts/bitcoinplusplus/sovereignty-edition/silent-payments-output-descriptors.md

 So that's kind of work that's outside of the descriptor and you can use the information in the key expression.
 In order to cut down on the amount of work that your wallet has to do to identify silent payment outpoints that belong to your wallet, Craig is suggesting in the BIP for the descriptor that you can optionally annotate it with a block height from which to begin scanning.
 So basically by having a birth, that's why they call it a BIRTHDAY, you're like, okay, I know that I didn't generate the silent payment key set until block 840, 000.
-So whenever my wallet is going to start scanning for any potential outpoints that match the silent payment descriptor, I will only start at the BIRTHDAY that's included in the descriptor.
+So whenever my wallet is going to start scanning for any potential outpoints that match the silent payment descriptor, I will only start at the birthdate that's included in the descriptor.
-So it's basically a way of cutting down on the amount of work that a wallet might need to do by including a birth date.
+So it's basically a way of cutting down on the amount of work that a wallet might need to do by including a birthdate.
 I believe it's optional.
-You could just include a key expression, and That would be a valid output descriptor.
+You could just include a key expression, and that would be a valid output descriptor.
-Or you can add a birth date like that.
+Or you can add a birthdate like that.
 So just as an example, this would be a valid output descriptor according to the BIP that Craig is proposing.
 So you would have your key material that gives you all the information you need to find it.
-And then you would have a birth date.
+And then you would have a birthdate.
 So it's saying, don't start scanning for these outpoints until this block and after.
-So that's birth date.
+So that's birthdate.
 I have a lot of time.
 That's fine.
 I'm not going to use it all.